MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/battery-info.md

 }
 ```

-Running this application on iOS, Android, or the Windows platforms and pressing the button will result in the button text updating to reflect the current power status of the device.
+Running this application on iOS, Android, or UWP and pressing the button will result in the button text updating to reflect the current power status of the device.

 ![](battery-info-images/battery.png "Battery Status Sample")